 Note

-in case the Company Structure Overview module has been implemented in the Employee Central instance, the position update can be requested also from the Company Structure Overview.
+in case the Company Structure Overview module has been implemented in the Employee Central instance using the SAP Best Practices, the position update can be requested also from the Company Structure Overview.
 The Company Structure Overview also uses the MDF Quick Card for positions and respects the Configuration UI.
 When position updates are started from the company structure overview, then in case the position has already an incumbent, the implemented propagation rule Position to Job Info Synchronization is triggered exactly alike in the position org chart.
 In the assumption that you have the right permissions, you can request the position update starting from the company structure overview as follows:

 Log on to Employee Central as a Line Manager.
 From the Home drop-down select Company Info and go to the Company Structure Overview tab.